remotion-dev/remotion/packages/docs/docs/lambda.md

 - A Lambda function and a S3 bucket is created on AWS.
 - A Remotion project gets deployed to a S3 bucket as a website.
-- The Lambda function can invoke a render.
+- The Lambda function gets invoked and opens the Remotion project.
 - A lot of Lambda functions are created in parallel which each render a small part of the video
 - The initial Lambda function downloads the videos and stitches them together.
 - The final video gets uploaded to S3 and is available for download.